Madeline Hotel & Residences, Auberge Resorts Collection

 A Service Model Built Around the Mountain Day

-The editorial angle that leading defines the Madeline is not its room count or its acreage , it is the way service is structured around the guest's physical rhythm.
+The editorial angle that defines the Madeline is not its room count or its acreage, it is the way service is structured around the guest's physical rhythm.
 Staff culture at ski-country properties tends to bifurcate between two failure modes: overly formal, which reads as imported from an urban grand hotel and sits awkwardly in mountain boots, or aggressively casual, which serves skiers but loses guests seeking considered hospitality.
 The Madeline occupies the more disciplined middle ground.

 Anticipatory service at mountain properties is a more specific discipline than at urban hotels.
 Recovery matters here as much as arrival: what a guest needs at 4pm after six hours on Telluride's steeper runs differs sharply from what they need at check-in.
 The Madeline's spa programming reflects this.
 Post-ski treatments include deep-targeted pressure work with arnica-infused anti-inflammatory oil and hot river stone massage aimed at overworked muscles.
-These are not generalist spa offerings reskinned for a ski address , they address the specific physiological toll of high-altitude alpine activity.
+These are not generalist spa offerings reskinned for a ski address, they address the specific physiological toll of high-altitude alpine activity.
 For comparison, properties like Canyon Ranch Tucson in Tucson build their identity almost entirely around therapeutic programming; at the Madeline, that expertise is woven into a broader mountain-stay proposition rather than positioned as the lead offer.

 Spaces: Rooms, Residences, and What Sits Between

 Room design follows the same earthen reference palette as the public spaces, with contemporary finishes rather than the rusticated-log aesthetic that defines older mountain properties in the region.
-The San Juan Mountain views carry their own authority , the outdoor pool deck, open year-round, frames sunsets against the Rocky Mountain ridgeline in a way that no interior amenity can replicate.
+The San Juan Mountain views carry their own authority, the outdoor pool deck, open year-round, frames sunsets against the Rocky Mountain ridgeline in a way that no interior amenity can replicate.

 Dining at the Madeline: Two Rooms, One Philosophy